-You can create IPsec-VPN connections to establish encrypted connections between data centers and transit routers.
+You can create an IPsec-VPN connection to establish an encrypted communication channel between a data center and a transit router.
 This topic describes how to create and manage IPsec-VPN connections in dual-tunnel mode.

-Before you create an IPsec-VPN connection, we recommend that you learn about the network architecture of IPsec-VPN connections in dual-tunnel mode.
+Before you create an IPsec-VPN connection, make sure you are familiar with the network architecture of IPsec-VPN connections in dual-tunnel mode.

-Complete all the steps before you create an IPsec-VPN connection based on the procedure.
+Complete all the prerequisite steps described in the procedure.

 Create an IPsec-VPN connection